wyattscarpenter/misc/readme.md

 4. (YOU ARE HERE) I make a list myself.

 These are not secret things, by the way; I'm not doxxing anyone.
 These are public appearences and materials, meant for public consumption; just not put in any sort of useful list.
 So, instead of pleading to each one to do it individually, I figured I could just do it myself.

+A similar situation applies to, like, tracking down every version of a book or song & learning the differences between versions.

+If keeping a "misc" around as a comprehensive account of something interesting takes off as concept (and realistically I can't be the guy in charge of approving pull requests about the entirety of human information), I'm going to need a better name for it.
+Or is it better just called a "wiki"?
+Does it become a wiki in the limit?
+Is it just a specific style of wiki (single-page (mostly) and comprehensive)?

 ## misc notes on Misc